How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 What to avoid

 The people who say these things almost always mean well.
 That’s worth remembering.
 But meaning well and landing well are two different things.
-When someone is grieving, certain phrases – no matter how kindly intended – can feel like a door closing on their pain.
+When someone is grieving a pet, certain phrases – no matter how kindly intended – can feel like a door closing on their pain.

-“They’re in a better place.”
+“He’s in a better place.”
 This redirects their grief instead of sitting with them in it.
-Even if you believe it, and even if they believe it, right now they don’t need theology.
-They need someone to acknowledge that this place – the one without their person or pet in it – feels unbearable.
+Even if you believe it, and even if they believe it, right now they need someone to acknowledge that this place – the house without him in it – feels unbearable.

-“At least they had a long life.”
+“At least she had a long life.”
 Comparing someone’s grief to a hypothetically worse version of it doesn’t shrink the grief.
 It just makes them feel like they’re not allowed to have it.
-An 80-year life and a 2-year life both leave a hole when they end.
+A 16-year-old cat and a 2-year-old puppy both leave a hole when they go.
 The length doesn’t determine the depth of the loss.

 “I know exactly how you feel.”
-Even if you’ve been through something similar, leading with this shifts the focus from their loss to yours.
+Even if you’ve lost a pet yourself, leading with this shifts the focus from their loss to yours.
 It’s okay to mention your own experience later, gently, if it helps them feel less alone – but the first thing they hear from you shouldn’t be about you.

 None of this means you should be paralyzed about saying the wrong thing.
 The fact that you’re reading this article means you care enough to get it right, and that care will come through in whatever you write.
 Just aim for honesty over optimism, and you’ll be fine.